Aurelield/Coffee-quality-Project/README.md

 ## Dataset used

-Dataset downloaded from Kaggle about coffee quality (https://www.kaggle.com/volpatto/coffee-quality-database-from-cqi)

-Data gathered from the Coffee Quality Institute (CQI) in January 2018 3 csv files
+-Dataset downloaded from Kaggle about coffee quality (https://www.kaggle.com/volpatto/coffee-quality-database-from-cqi) -Data gathered from the Coffee Quality Institute (CQI) in January 2018 -3 csv files
-Initially 44 columns, 1339 rows
+-Initially 44 columns, 1339 rows

 ### Inside the dataset
 - Quality measures such as Flavor, Aroma, Body